 The Company's Bylaws provide that the Board of Directors will consist of not less than eight or more than seventeen directors.
 The Board of Directors may, from time to time, fix the number of directors within these limits.
-Neither M. Nafees Nagy, M.D. nor John Peter Sande III, each current directors of the Company, have been nominated for re-election to the Board of Directors at the Company's 2017 Annual Meeting.
-Accordingly, effective as of the date of the Annual Meeting, the Board of Directors has reduced the number of directors from sixteen to fourteen.
-At the Annual Meeting, the fourteen directors described in the " Information as to Director Nominees " section will be elected to serve for one-year terms.
+Currently, the Board of Directors has fixed the number of directors at fourteen.
+At the Annual Meeting, the fourteen directors described in the "Information as to Director Nominees" section will be elected to serve for one-year terms.